andreacfromtheapp/freesound-credits/README.md

 may have been stopping you from giving credits altogether.
 Not because you didn't want to, but because it was cumbersome and tedious.

 Not anymore!
-Thanks to `freesound-credits` utility it takes seconds now!
+Thanks to `freesound-credits` it takes seconds now!

 ## Install

-Use [`cargo binstall`](https://github.com/cargo-bins/cargo-binstall) to install freesound-credits binary directly from GitHub:
+Use [`cargo binstall`](https://github.com/cargo-bins/cargo-binstall) to install `freesound-credits` directly from GitHub:

 ```shell
 cargo binstall freesound-credits